-On today’s date in 2011, the Winnipeg Jets made their regular season debut before a sold-out crowd at MTS Centre in Winnipeg, Man.
+On today’s date in 2011, the Winnipeg Jets made their regular season debut before a sold-out crowd at the MTS Centre.

 After a 15-year hockey void in Winnipeg, the reborn Jets were defeated 5-1 by the Montréal Canadiens.